On This Page:

 Online RN to MSN Programs in Iowa

-Both of the Iowa names in our school listings offer online RN to MSN programs, but that’s where the similarities end.
-Here’s a short summary of the differences between the two options:
+The only Iowa school in our listings to offer an online RN to MSN program is Graceland University.
+Here’s a short summary of the state’s lone RN-MSN option:

 - Graceland University: Graceland’s RN to BSN to MSN is not 100% online—it includes at least one on-campus focus session in Independence, MO (2-3 days).
 This is held in conjunction with the MSN’s Advanced Practice Competencies Lab course.
 On the other hand, clinical practicum experiences can be completed in the student’s local community.
 Be sure to read the state authorization language on the School of Nursing homepage before you apply.
 Graceland cannot accept students from certain states.